 Minobu, Minamikoma District, Yamanashi Prefecture, Japan

-This article introduces Japanese Nishijima Washi, which is a craftsman’s made calligraphy paper.
+This article introduces Japanese Nishijima Washi, a craftsman who made calligraphy paper.

-Washi is a type of paper made only in Japan that uses the Inawara fibers (rice straw stalks), manila hemp, bamboo, and other natural materials.
+Washi is a type of paper made only in Japan.
+It uses Inawara fibers (rice straw stalks), manila hemp, bamboo, and other natural materials.

-Nishijima Washi is made by dissolving those fibers in water, pouring them onto a screen, called a “Suketa,” shaking it to strain the water through, and then flattening the fibers on the screen into a consistent thickness of 0.1 mm.
+Nishijima Washi is made by dissolving the fibers in water, pouring them onto a screen called a “Suketa,” shaking it to strain the water through, and then flattening the fibers on the screen to a consistent thickness of 0.1 mm.

 This technique is called “Tsuki.”
-Because it is all handmade using naturally produced bark fibers, each sheet has a different look and texture.
+Each sheet has a different look and texture because it is all handmade using naturally produced bark fibers.

 These brilliant crafting techniques have been refined for over 500 years.

-Nishijima is not too far from Tokyo, so if you visit Japan, I recommend you make a visit and see how they make traditional Japanese calligraphy paper.
+Nishijima is not too far from Tokyo, so if you visit Japan, I recommend you visit and see how they make traditional Japanese calligraphy paper.

 Procedure to make Nishijima Washi